 - Anticipate difficult zones within your environment

-- Consider type of building (materials used in walls and floors)
+- Consider the type of building (materials used in walls and floors)

 - Gather knowledge about existing WLANs and used channels